 - Translational Bioinformatics

-Students will have the opportunity to personalize their approved electives and competency courses based on their chosen track and educational and professional backgrounds, allowing them to build on their existing biomedical informatics competencies while gaining hands-on experiential learning opportunities.
+Students will have the opportunity to personalize their approved electives and competency courses based on their interest and educational and professional backgrounds, allowing them to build on their existing biomedical informatics competencies while gaining hands-on experiential learning opportunities.
 With the cutting-edge biomedical research being highly funded by the National Institutes of Health and other funding agencies, part-time employment opportunities including Research Assistantships are frequently available throughout Washington University School of Medicine in St. Louis.
 Students may apply for these opportunities upon completing their first semester.

 Washington University School of Medicine in St. Louis strives to support all learners, faculty and staff in the academic medical center in providing an environment conducive to learning, research and high-quality patient care.
 To report a concern regarding mistreatment or unprofessional behavior in the learning environment, please visit safereporting.wustl.edu.